ONLYOFFICE/Kubernetes-DocSpace/docs/GATEWAY.md

 Associate the Gateway address with your domain name through your DNS provider.

-In this case, ONLYOFFICE DocSpace will be available at `http://docspace.example.com/`.
+In this case, ONLYOFFICE Apps will be available at `http://docspace.example.com/`.

-## Expose ONLYOFFICE DocSpace via HTTPS
+## Expose ONLYOFFICE Apps via HTTPS

-This type of exposure allows you to enable internal TLS termination for ONLYOFFICE DocSpace.
+This type of exposure allows you to enable internal TLS termination for ONLYOFFICE Apps.

 Create the `tls-gw` secret with an ssl certificate inside.
 Put the ssl certificate and the private key into the `tls.crt` and `tls.key` files and then run: